The future of home heating – what can you expect?

 Net zero is a state in which things that emit carbon emissions are offset by those which eliminate it, and as such, no new emissions are added to the environment.

 To make this a reality, more than 29 million homes will need to be retrofitted with alternative heat sources.
-To put that into perspective, that’s 20,000 homes a week between 2025 and 20502.
+To put that into perspective, that’s 20,000 homes a week between 2025 and 2050 (2).

-What does the future of home heating look like?
+What does future-proof heating look like?

 The UK’s homes and the people living in them are diverse, and each one will require a different approach to decarbonisation.
 What works for a mid-century terraced house is unlikely to work for a modern detached house.